General project data

 Major expected results in the field of DECARBONISATION

-• 1st implementation of 100% industrial coal phase-out in Eastern-Europe (2030);
+• 1st implementation of 100% industrial coal phase-out in Central-Europe (2030);

 • 6.5 million tonnes CO2 emission reduction (= 14% of total domestic CO2 emissions = 50% of total domestic CO2 emissions from power generation;